What is Medicaid/Medi-Cal?

 Medicare vs. Medicaid: What’s the Difference?

-Medicare and Medicaid may sound similar, but they’re very different programs— and that difference matters when it comes to getting care.
-For one, on our platform, we are unable to accept Medicaid.
+Medicare and Medicaid may sound similar, but they’re very different programs, and this difference matters when it comes to getting care.

 Medicare (Accepted)